-Seminar-I shall be delivered on one of the advanced topics chosen in consultation with the guide after compiling the information from the latest literature and also internet.
+Seminar-I shall be delivered on one of the advanced topics chosen in consultation with theguide after compiling the information from the latest literature and also internet.
 The concepts must be clearly understood and presented by the student.
-Prior to presentation, he/she shall carry out the detailed literature survey from Standard References such as International Journals and Periodicals, recently published reference Books etc. All modern methods of presentation should be used by the student.
+All modern methods of presentation should be used by the student.
 A hard copy of the report (25 to 30 pages A4 size, 12 fonts, Times New Roman, single spacing both side printed, preferably in IEEE format) should be submitted to the Department before delivering the seminar.
 A PDF copy of the report in soft form must be submitted to the guide along with other details if any.
-Guide should guide concern student 2hrs /week/student for seminar.